Hyperbolic Heegaard splittings and Dehn twists

-In future work~\cite{FSVb}, we establish hyperbolicity and length bounds for a much larger class of Heegaard splittings using subsurface projections.
-The reason why we deal with the case of powers of Dehn twists in this separate paper rather than as part of \cite{FSVb} are the more elementary nature of the arguments for the powers of Dehn twist case, which allows a short exposition of the key idea, and, more importantly, the fact that the constants in the present case are explicit.
-In the more general setup, the strategy cannot yield explicit constants; see also the last bullet point of the next paragraph.
+In~\cite{FSVb}, we establish hyperbolicity and length bounds for a much larger class of Heegaard splittings using subsurface projections.
+The reasons why we deal with the case of powers of Dehn twists in this separate paper rather than as part of \cite{FSVb} are the more elementary nature of the arguments for the powers of Dehn twist case, which allows a short exposition of the key idea, and, more importantly, the fact that the constants in the present case are explicit.
+In the more general setup, the strategy cannot yield explicit constants; see also the last bullet point below.

 We list some features of Theorem~\ref{thm}. \begin{itemize} \item{The lower bound on the power on the Dehn twist and the upper bound on the length of the geodesic are {independent} of the genus of the handlebody.} \item{There are lots of simple closed curves $\gamma\subset\partial H$ that satisfy the assumption of Theorem~\ref{thm}.
-For example, there is an open dense subset $\mc{D}\subset\mc{PML}$ of full Lebesgue measure (the so-called Masur domain, see Lecuire~\cite{Le05}) of the space of projective measured laminations on $\partial H$, which is a certain completion of the space of simple closed curves on $\partial H$ homeomorphic to a sphere of dimension $6g-7$ where $g$ is the genus of $H$, such that every curve $\gamma\in\mc{D}$ is pared acylindrical.} \item{ In a separate paper \cite{FSVb}, we combine the ideas of this article and of~\cite{FSVa} with tools introduced by Masur and Minsky~\cite{MasurMinsky:I},~\cite{MasurMinsky:II}, Minsky~\cite{M10}, and Brock, Canary, and Minsky~\cite{BCM} around the solution of the Ending Lamination Conjecture to establish hyperbolicity and length bounds (as given by the Length Bound Theorem in \cite{BCM}) for a vast class of Heegaard splittings with large subsurface projections.
-The ideas presented in the present paper correspond to the most basic case of large annular projections.} \end{itemize}
+To make this precise, consider the space $\mc{PML}$ of projective measured laminations on $\partial H$.
+The space $\mc{PML}$ is homeomorphic to a sphere of dimension $6g-7$, where $g$ is the genus of $H$, and it is a certain completion of the space of simple closed curves on $\partial H$.
+There is an open dense subset $\mc{D}\subset\mc{PML}$ of full Lebesgue measure, the so-called Masur domain (see Lecuire~\cite{Le05}), such that $(H,\gamma)$ is pared acylindrical for every simple closed curve $\gamma\in\mc{D}$. } \item In a separate article \cite{FSVb}, we combine the ideas of this article and of~\cite{FSVa} with tools introduced by Masur and Minsky~\cite{MasurMinsky:I},~\cite{MasurMinsky:II}, Minsky~\cite{M10}, and Brock, Canary, and Minsky~\cite{BCM} around the solution of the Ending Lamination Conjecture to establish hyperbolicity and length bounds (as given by the Length Bound Theorem in \cite{BCM}) for a vast class of Heegaard splittings with large subsurface projections.
+The ideas presented here correspond to the most basic case of large annular projections. \end{itemize}